kalendr-rameen/tariff_recomendation_project/README.md

 We need to build a model with as much accuracy as possible.

 ```
-Each object in the dataset is information about one user's behavior for one month.
+!Each object in the dataset is information about one user's behavior for one month!
 Data Description
   colls - number of calls,
   minutes - total duration of calls in minutes,